the-unsullied/react-drawer/README.md

-# react-fancy-field
+# react-drawer

-*A modern styled input field with animating effects built for React.
-Has built in validation effects.*
+*A toggle drawer to hide/show other content built for React.*

 ## Install
 ```